 To study abroad in Spain, learn about the Spanish university system, required qualifications, how to apply, fees, scholarships, accommodation and student life.

 If you’re planning to study in Spain, you will find a long history of college education, international education, and universities in Spain.
-The higher education system in Spain is well positioned internationally, and generally ranks in the top 10 education systems alongside US, UK and Germany.
+The higher education system in Spain is well positioned internationally, and is generally placed highly in global education rankings.

 Top universities in Spain

 Spain’s tradition of university education dates back to medieval times – the University of Salamanca, founded in 1218, is one of the world’s oldest universities – but it also has some of the world’s fastest rising new universities.
-Five Spanish universities are ranked in the Times Higher Education’s (2014-15) World University Ranking top 100 universities less than 50 years old, with Pompeu Fabra University in Barcelona coming at the highest at number 12.
-Spain also has six universities in the THE global top 400: Pompeu Fabra University (Barcelona), University of Barcelona, Autonomous University of Barcelona, Autonomous University of Madrid, University of Valencia and University of Navarra.
+The Pompeu Fabra University in Barcelona is the highest ranked Spanish university on the 2018 Times Higher Education list, placed at number 140.
+It is also ranked at number 12 in the Times world list of universities less that 50 years old.
+Overall, Spain has five universities in the THE global top 400: Pompeu Fabra University (Barcelona), Autonomous University of Barcelona, University of Barcelona, University of Navarra and Autonomous University of Madrid.

 Higher education in Spain

 Most courses at Spanish universities are taught in Spanish and some courses are taught in a regional language such as Catalan.
 But there are increasing numbers of courses at both undergraduate and post-graduate levels taught in English.
-The Internationalization of the Spanish Higher Education Unit has an online database of English-taught programmes at Spanish universities.
+You can find details of English-language degrees that you can study in Spain on the online study portal.
 You can also read about studying in Barcelona.